cbpantianya/tiant-micro/README.md

 ---

-Load Balancing(Will NOT support.
-Please use k8s or other load balancing system.)
+Load Balancing: Will NOT Support.
+Please use k8s or other load balancing system.

 ## Project structure